aravinthen/laser.io/README.md

 4. Build the instructions page.
 (Done)
 5. Build the level select page.
 (Done)
 6. Design and implement the intEnt function in the interface.
 (Done)
 7. Integrate the interface with the LaserScript class, specifically via the intEnt function.
-   This will involve building the right-hand side of the interface object, as well as a mode for number entry (which is controled in LaserScript via the numEnt function.)
+(Done) This will involve building the right-hand side of the interface object, as well as a mode for number entry (which is controled in LaserScript via the numEnt function.)
 8. Develop a display mechanism for the left-hand side of the interface.
    It must be green and black to resemble a terminal text editor.
-Flashing text entry would be cool too.
 9. Build a button to switch the high level text in the left hand side of the terminal to the "raw" assembly code that it translates to.
 10. Build a button to switch from interface to laser graphics and back again.
-11. Build an overarching framework to house the laser and the material configuration.
 12. Develop the Materials subclass in the graphics class.
 13. Add the material configuration corresponding to the chosen level.
 14. Develop the Laser subclass in the graphics class.